-I am a historian of women and medicine in America.
+I am a historian of women and medicine.

-At the moment I am working on two projects: a reassessment of the 1970 Senate hearings on the safety of oral contraceptives, and a history of doctors' wives in America from the nineteenth century through the present.
+At the moment I am working on two projects: a reassessment of the 1970 Senate hearings on the safety of oral contraceptives and a history of doctors' wives from the mid-nineteenth century through the present.

 When not reading or writing, I can be found running (slowly) or exploring coffee shops of the greater Philadelphia area.